jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 The grip `xx13x4` is a full triad chord with the third at the top and the root in the bass.

+One interesting grip for this chord is `2x134x`.
+Guitar virtuoso Joe Pass called this his "transitional D shape", because sometimes the third in the bass sounds great leading to another chord (as when playing a D shape V chord leading to a G shape I chord).

 **Practice the D shape with primary chords in the key of C major:**

 | 4th string root on fret | Note | Shape  | Chord |